 For over 35 years, the HAJAS membership has hosted almost 500 high school and college students from Kurashiki, Japan during summer visits to Kansas City.
 Host families from various locations in the Greater Kansas City area give our Kurashiki guests an opportunity to live with an American family and experience family life in Kansas City.
 For the students, the Society sponsors social activities, sightseeing, a visit to the Kansas City Mayor’s office, a host family exchange dinner which includes presentations from both hosts and visitors and a farewell party.
 Interested in being a host family?
 Write us to learn more.

-The Heart of America Japan-America Society sponsors a booth each year at the Ethnic Enrichment Festival in Swope Park in August to showcase Japanese culture, food and items for purchase.
+The Heart of America Japan-America Society sponsors a booth each year at the Ethnic Enrichment Festival held in Swope Park in mid-August to showcase Japanese culture, food and items for purchase.
 The Festival features countries from around the world.
 We are happy to be a part of it!

 The Japan Festival has been held since 1997.
 The Japan-America Society typically has members who actively plan and execute the festival, as well as committee chairpersons who are responsible for different facets of the festival plus over 250 volunteers before, during and after the festival.
 This is our biggest events of the year for promoting Japan and its culture.
 It is held in early October at the Johnson County Community College.
 Like us on Facebook (facebook.com/kcjapanfestival) and visit us at our Japan Festival website. (www.kcjapanfestival.org).

 Would you like to practice Japanese you’ve studied?
 Formed in November 1993, Nijikaiwa is an informal gathering of individuals who get together to use their Japanese language conversation skills.
-Currently the meeting time and place is 7:00 - 9:00 p.m.
-Thursdays at Perkins 11200 W. 87th st. Lenexa, Kansas 66214.
+Currently the meeting time is 7:00 p.m. on Thursdays.
 There is no cost to join.
 It is not a class; there are no lessons – just a place to use what you've learned.
 People of all ages and Japanese language ability are welcome.

 The HAJAS Scholarship Fund is presently administered by Johnson County Community College.
 The fund is established for a Japanese student studying in the U.S. or an American student studying in either country.